edwindus/attentionspan/content/posts/prince/sign-o-the-times/index.md

 ![One of our tickets for the Saturday, June 20th, 1987 show with the request: _'Wear something Peach ...or Black!'_](ticket.jpg)

 ## Beautiful Night at Galgenwaard
-We had tickets for the second night, June 20th (somehow I did not occur to us to buy tickets for more than one night nor would I really have had the money to do so) but the whole Prince frenzy started in Utrecht on the Friday night before when the first of 4 concerts in Utrecht materialised.
+We had tickets for the second night, June 20th (somehow I did not occur to us to buy tickets for more than one night nor would I really have had the money to do so) but the whole Prince frenzy started in Utrecht on the Friday night before, when the first of 4 concerts in Utrecht materialised.

 If we listened carefully on the balcony, we could hear the faint music and noise from audience at the concert.
 This first ever pop concert in Galgenwaard was all over the news on TV and all over the morning papers that Saturday morning.
 Hours before the concert we would leave for Galgenwaard which was like a 20 minute bicycle ride from home.
-We were dressed in “Peach and Black” like Prince asked us to do and we got our first goosebumps when (I think it was at Ledig Erf) a house had this massive peach-and-black banner on the facade saying “It’s gonna be a beautiful night”.
+We were dressed in “Peach and Black” like Prince asked us to do and we got our first goosebumps when (I think it was at Ledig Erf) this house had this a peach-and-black banner covering most of the facade, saying “It’s gonna be a beautiful night”.

 ![The concert organizer was spreading this flyers about the 6.ooo chairs that were placed on the field](flyer.jpg)
 ![Sign 'O the Times Tour in Stadion Galgenwaard (source: unknown)](galgenwaard.jpg)